johngorm/fallacious-paste/README.md

 Project Description: Musical tour of Chicago neighborhoods

-Sketch: As a young socially-active Chicago resident interested in discovering local music scene, I want an app that will locate venunes and artists so that I can discover new artists
+Sketch: As a socially-active person in Chicago interested in discovering local music scene, I want an app that will locate venunes and artists so that I can discover new artists and the relevent info of this location